-Alex has over eight year's experience as a fire and life safety engineer, providing code consulting, fire suppression, detection and alarm systems design, and hazards analysis for various project types worldwide, Alex is proficient in using computerized design tools including Revit and AutoCAD to produce design documentation.
+Alex has more than 10 year's experience as a fire and life safety engineer, providing code consulting, fire suppression, detection and alarm systems design, and hazards analysis for various project types worldwide, Alex is proficient in using computerized design tools including Revit and AutoCAD to produce design documentation.
 He also has expertise in using additional fire protection specific modeling tools such as Fire Dynamics Simulator (FDS), CONTAM, Pyrosim, and Pathfinder to assist in the performance-based design approach of atrium smoke evacuation systems, shaft and compartment pressurization smoke control systems, and alternative egress design solutions for large assembly spaces.

 As a member of the Society of Fire Protection Engineers (SFPE) and a registered fire protection engineer, Alex’s holistic approach to fire protection and life safety systems brings innovative and goal-oriented compliance strategies to the project teams he is a part of.
 His experience working with regional, national, and international based mechanical, electrical, and plumbing consultants, as well as various contractors, brings efficiencies and true value to each of our clients and consultants.